ArthurPieri/arthurpieri.github.io/content/SQL Tables.md

 ---
 # What are SQL Tables?

-All [[_RDBMS]] uses the same principle to store data: A two-dimensional table consisted of Data rows on the Horizontal Axis and strictly enforced column types on the Vertical Axis.
+All [[_RDBMS]] uses the same principle to store data: A two-dimensional table consists of Data rows on the Horizontal Axis and strictly enforced column types on the Vertical Axis.

-The Horizontal axis is known as a [[SQL row]] and the Vertical axis is known as a [[SQL Column]]
+The Horizontal axis is an SQL row, and the Vertical axis is an [[SQL Column]].

-Each row represents a unique record and each column represents a field in that record.
+Each row represents a unique record, and each column represents a field in that record.

-For instance, if you want to register all of your spendings we can create a table that contains the:
+For instance, if you want to register all of your spending, we can create a table that contains the following:
 - Name of the Store
 - Name of the item
 - Cost of the item
 - Description

-> All our examples will be focused on the SQLite3 database since it is one of the simplest and easiest to use.
+> All our examples will be focused on the SQLite3 database since it is one of the most straightforward and accessible to use.

 ```SQL
 CREATE TABLE IF NOT EXISTS spendings (